 Our study of a planar circle pattern ${\mathscr C}$ is based on characterizations and properties of its {\em radius function} $r_{\mathscr C}=r$ which assigns to every vertex $z\in V(G)$ the radius $r_{\mathscr C}(z)=r(z)$ of the corresponding circle ${\mathscr C}(z)$.
 The index $\mathscr C$ will be dropped whenever there is no confusion likely.

-The following proposition specifies a necessary and sufficient condition for a radius function to originate from a planar circle pattern, see~\cite{BS02} for a proof.
+The following proposition specifies a necessary and sufficient condition for a radius function to originate from a planar circle pattern, see also~\cite{BS02}.
 For the special case of orthogonal circle patterns with the combinatorics of the square grid, there are also other characterizations, see for example~\cite{Sch97}.

 \begin{proposition} Let $G$ be a graph constructed from a b-quad-graph $\mathscr D$ and let $\alpha$ be an admissible labelling.

 Suppose that ${\mathscr C}$ is an immersed circle pattern for ${\mathscr D}$ and $\alpha$ with radius function $r=r_{\mathscr C}$.
 Then for every interior vertex $v_0\in V_{int}(G)$ we have